 A pearl in an extraordinary territory

-Bordighera is located in the mildest area of all Liguria , probably all of northern Italy.
-The extreme Ponente Ligure, in fact, is known for having a wonderful climate all year round: pleasant even in the colder months and breezy even in the hottest summers.
+Bordighera is located in the mildest area in all of Liguria , probably from all over northern Italy.
+The extreme western Liguria, in fact, is known for having a wonderful climate all year round: pleasant even in the coldest months and breezy even in the hottest summers.

 This beautiful tourist resort is nestled between the famous city of Sanremo, where the Italian song festival takes place, and the French Riviera.
 Bordighera is almost on the border between Italy and France.

-This position makes the city a truly strategic base for those who want to experience holidays full of beauty, things to see and points of interest.
+This location makes the city a truly strategic base for those who want to experience a holiday full of beauty, things to see and points of interest.

-In just 10 minutes, in fact, you can arrive in France, in the nearby of Menton, in the Principality of Monaco or you can reach the other places of the Western Liguria and explore the extraordinary villages of the Ligurian hinterland .
+In just 10 minutes, in fact, you can arrive in France, in the nearby Menton, in the Principality of Monaco or you can reach the other towns of Western Liguria and explore the extraordinary villages of the Ligurian hinterland .